Property is the largest assets most people own in their lifetimes.

 Most property experts charge to complete a valuation of your house.

-While some estate agents offer free valuations, they are often not lower-priced than independent experts because they sometimes exaggerate their valuation to please prospective customers.
+Some estate agents offer free valuations.
+But they sometimes exaggerate their valuation to please prospective customers.

 If you have the finances to do so, you may want to consider getting second or third opinions, just to be thorough.